omgbox/rsd2/README.md

 # 1. Torrent Downloading
 Efficient Downloading: Downloads torrents from magnet URIs.
-Download Files from the UI
+Download Files from the UI avaliable only on version rsd2v2.go you need to build it into binary

 # 2. Progress Tracking
 Real-Time Monitoring: Tracks download progress in real-time.